NOTICE OF PRIVACY PRACTICES

 Health Care Operations: We will use and disclose your health information to conduct our standard internal operations.
 For example, members of the medical staff, or the quality improvement committee may use information to assess the care and outcomes of your case.

 We may use or disclose identifiable health information about you for other reasons, even without your permission.
 Subject to certain requirements, we are permitted to give out health information without your permission for the following purposes:

-· Public Health Activities: As required by law, we may disclose vital statistics, diseases, information related to recalls of dangerous products, and similar information to public health authorities.
+- Required by Law: We may be required by law to report gunshot wounds, suspected abuse or neglect, or similar injuries and events.· Public Health Activities: Asrequired by law, we may disclose vital statistics, diseases, information related to recalls of dangerous products, and similar information to public health authorities.

 · Judicial and administrative proceedings: We may disclose information in response to an appropriate subpoena or court order.

 · Law enforcement purposes: Subject to certain restrictions, we may disclose information required by law enforcement officials.

 · Deaths: We may report information regarding deaths to coroners, medical examiners, funeral directors, and organ donation agencies.

 · Serious threat to health or safety: We may use and disclose information when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.

 · Business Associates: There are some services provided in our organization through contracts with business associates.
 Examples include physician services in the Emergency Department and Radiology.
 When these services are contracted, we may disclose your health information to our business associate so that they can perform the job we’ve asked them to do.
 So that your health information is protected, however, we require our business associates to appropriately safeguard your information.